calebmer/decode-universe/projects/studio-desktop/README.md

 This will open an Electron window with a Webpack development server running in the background.
 Whenever you edit your code then Webpack should automatically reload the page for you.

+### Opening a Specific Room

 If you want to open Decode Studio and immeadiately join a specific room instead of the recordings directory then set the `INITIAL_ROOM` environment variable to any string.
-This useful when hacking on the actual studio room, or when you want to connect your browser to a consistent room in development.
+This useful when hacking on the studio room, or when you want to connect your browser to a consistent room in development.
+The `INITIAL_ROOM` option is only respected if you are building for development.
 Following is an example that uses `INITIAL_ROOM` with the popular development room `dev`:

 ```bash
 INITIAL_ROOM=dev ./scripts/dev